AlexDavis777/SI4732_ESP32_S2_Mini/README.md

 # Receiver with a big 2.42 oled screen using Si4732 and ESP32 S2 Mini.

-Based on the works of
+This is work in progress based on the works of
 # pu2clr, LZ1PPL and goshante

 https://github.com/pu2clr/SI4735